THIS EVENT IS CANCELED AND RESCHEDULED TO 2021

-Learning & the Brain is an internationally recognized education conference organizer that has been putting together three pivotal education conferences per year since 1999.
+Learning & the Brain is an internationally recognized education conference organizer that has been putting together pivotal education conferences per year since 1999.

 The round of conferences begins in Boston during the fall, followed by San Francisco in the winter and lastly, New York City completes the annual circuit in the spring, and this year is no different.